JSorngard/lambert_w/README.md

 the square root and natural logarithm functions on your platform.
 It works by dividing the function's domain into subdomains.
-On each one, it uses a simple transformation of the input inserted into a rational function to approximate the function's value.
+On each one, it uses a simple transformation of the input inserted into a rational function to approximate the true value.
 The implementation uses conditional switches on the input value to select the appropriate subdomain, followed by either a square root (and possibly a division) or a logarithm.
 Then it performs a series of